UK Fulbright Commission

-The US-UK Fulbright Commission was created by a treaty signed by the United Kingdom and the United States on 22 September 1948.
-It is a non-profit organisation based in London, UK.
-Its aim is to foster mutual cultural understanding through educational exchange between both nations.
-To do this, Fulbright helps students, scholars and professionals interested in studying abroad in the US or UK through its world-renowned scholarship programme and its EducationUSA advice service.
+The US-UK Fulbright Commission is a non-profit organization with the purpose of "promoting cultural understanding between the US and UK" primarily through academic grants.
+It was created by a treaty signed by both countries on 22 September 1948 and is based in London.

 Global Fulbright Programme

 The US-UK Fulbright Commission is part of the worldwide Fulbright Program.
-This is one of the most prestigious and well-known scholarship programmes.
-The global programme was conceived by Senator J. William Fulbright after the Second World War to promote leadership, learning and empathy between nations through educational exchange.
-The global programme operates over 155 countries and has supported 300,000 alumni in exchanges to and from the US.
-Within the global Fulbright programme, 28 alumni have served as head of state or government, 11 Fulbright alumni have been elected to US Congress, 1 Fulbright alumnus has served as Secretary-General of the UN, 43 Fulbright alumni from 11 countries have received the Nobel Prize (including 2 in 2010), and 78 alumni have received Pulitzer Prizes.
+The global program was conceived by Senator J. William Fulbright after the Second World War to promote leadership, learning, and empathy between nations through educational exchange.
+The global program operates in over 155 countries and has supported 300,000 alumni in exchanges to and from the US.
+Within the global Fulbright program, 28 alumni have served as heads of state or government, 11 Fulbright alumni have been elected to US Congress, and one Fulbright alumnus has served as Secretary-General of the UN, 43 Fulbright alumni from 11 countries have received the Nobel Prize (including 2 in 2010), and 78 alumni have received Pulitzer Prizes.

 UK Fulbright Awards

-There are several scholarship programmes operating between the US and UK.
-However, the US-UK Fulbright Commission is the only organisation offering scholarships on a bi-national basis, in any field and at any university.
-According to its website, Fulbright offers a wide range of programmes including Distinguished Chairs for senior academics, postgraduate study scholarships, professional awards and Summer Institutes for younger students.
+Several scholarship programs are in operation between the US and the UK.
+However, the US-UK Fulbright Commission is the only organization that offers scholarships on a bi-national basis in any field and at any university.
+Fulbright offers a wide range of programs, including Distinguished Chairs for senior academics, postgraduate study scholarships, professional awards, and Summer Institutes for younger students.
 Since 1948, the UK Commission has supported approximately 15,000 British nationals on exchanges to the US and nearly 12,000 Americans to the UK.
-In recent years, around 50 UK and 50 US citizens received grants annually in the US and UK respectively.
+In recent years, around 50 citizens have received grants annually in both countries.

-EducationUSA Advisory Service
+Education USA Advisory Service

 In addition to its scholarships, Fulbright provides information on and promotes US-UK exchange.
-In 2009/10, 8,861 British students studied in the US, and with the rise of tuition fees at UK universities, there has been increased interest in US study.
-That same year, another 45,000+ Americans studied in the UK.
-Fulbright's advisory service is part of the EducationUSA network of over 450 advising centres worldwide.
+In the school year 2009-2010, 8,861 British students studied in the US, and with the rise of tuition fees at UK universities, there has been increased interest in US study.
+That same year, more than 45,000 Americans studied abroad in the UK.
+Fulbright's advisory service is part of the Education USA network of over 450 advising centers worldwide.
 The advisors are the UK's official source of information on educational exchange opportunities to the US.
-Advisors are able to provide accurate, unbiased information about all accredited US higher education institutions.
+Advisors can provide accurate, unbiased information about all accredited US higher education institutions.
 Fulbright's website provides information on how to apply to US universities.
 They also offer events on US study, such as their College Day undergraduate university fair each autumn, a Grad School Day workshop in the spring, student and parent seminars throughout the year, webinars and advisor training.
-Students can also get additional advice by phone, email and in person at their office in Battersea.
+Students can also receive additional advice by phone, email and in person at their office in Battersea.